Bluetooth-Compose/Bluetooth-Compose/README.md

 *Why is such a smart-city radio-communications node referred to as 'a Little Red Box'?*

-- Quite simply, the colour red symbolises 'radiate and receive', which is a metaphor for the quintessential client-server relationship but expresses that the underlying transport layer is the medium or radio-communication.
+- Quite simply, the colour red symbolises 'radiate and receive', which is a metaphor for the quintessential client-server relationship but expresses that the underlying transport layer is the medium of radio-communication.

 **The expression 'Radiate-and-Receive' (RAR) = a 'Radio-Communications based Client-Server relationship'**